An Introduction to Probabilistic Programming: Compilation to a Graphical Model

 In other words, we could restrict the support of variables in unevaluated branches to some special value \ang{nil} to signify that the variable does not exist.
-Of course this can result in rather complicated definitions of the support in probabilistic programs with many levels of nested if expressions.
+Of course this can result in rather complicated definitions of the support in probabilistic programs with many levels of nested if-expressions.

 Could eager evaluation of branches yield a more straightforward definition of the probability distribution associated with a program?
 Let us look at Program~\ref{pr:opm-if-sample} once more.
 If we use eager evaluation, then this program is equivalent to Program~\ref{pr:opm-eager} which defines a distribution